whaakman/azure-docs.nl-nl/articles/machine-learning/service/machine-learning-interpretability-explainability.md

                              classes=classes)
     ```

-3. De algemene functie belang waarden ophalen.
+3. De belang rijke waarden van de globale functie ophalen.

     ```python
     # you can use the training data or the test data here